Robustness of competing climatic states: Introduction

-Recently, up to five attractors were found to co-exist under the same forcing and boundary conditions in a coupled aquaplanet configuration \citep{brunetti2019} using the MIT general circulation model (MITgcm) \citep{marshall_finite-volume_1997,marshall_hydrostatic_1997,adcroft_implementation_2004,marshall_atmosphereocean_2004}.
+Recently, up to five attractors were found to co-exist under the same forcing and boundary conditions using the MIT general circulation model (MITgcm) \citep{marshall_finite-volume_1997,marshall_hydrostatic_1997,adcroft_implementation_2004,marshall_atmosphereocean_2004} in a coupled aquaplanet configuration \citep{brunetti2019}.
 In terms of average surface temperature, these attractors range from the usual snowball state, which is completely covered by ice, to a hot, ice-free state, which is warmer than the usual warm state found in other studies.
-The presence of multi-stability is the signature that the phase space is divided in basins of attraction of nontrivial topology that define asymptotic regions where the solutions settle down.
-Such a complex multi-stability observed in MITgcm simulations stimulates us to provide a physics-based characterisation of the various attractors by using observables associated with energy, water, and entropy.
-This is the first step in the direction of understanding transitions between competing climatic states.
+How can this large variety of co-existing states be physically described in a manner that sets the different states apart?
+To address this issue, we extend the analysis of such attractors performed in \citet{brunetti2019} with the construction of the entire bifurcation diagram for a solar constant ranging between 1336 and 1400~W\,m$^{-2}$ and with the addition of, in particular, two new metrics, the intensity of the Lorenz energy cycle (LEC) and the material entropy production (MEP) of the atmosphere.

-Climate models are a core instrument for the understanding of climate dynamics, and their performances have been substantially increased, through decades of efforts devoted to account for more processes, increasing resolution, and optimising computational techniques \citep{Eyring2016,Balaji2017CPMIPMO}.
-Still, many biases remain in the new generation of climate models that are extremely difficult to reduce \citep{Wang2014,Rauser2015,Zhang2015,Palmer2016,Stouffer2017}.
-Such biases affect the description of key climatic features like the interplay of global modes of variability~\citep{Yang2018}, their magnitude and frequency, or the occurrence of extremes~\citep{Perkins2011}, and reveal the limits of our ability to correctly reproduce the response to external (solar) or internal (volcanic and anthropogenic) forcing~\citep{Rose2013,Gupta2019}.
+The extended set of metrics used to characterize the multiple attractors can furthermore be used to quantify biases in climate models, an important instrument for the understanding of climate dynamics~\citep{Eyring2016,Balaji2017CPMIPMO}.
+Despite the impressive progress in last decades, biases still remain in the new generation of climate models that are extremely difficult to reduce \citep{Wang2014,Rauser2015,Zhang2015,Palmer2016,Stouffer2017,McKenna2020,Liao2021}.
+Such biases affect the description of key climatic features like the interplay of global modes of variability~\citep{Yang2018}, their magnitude and frequency, or the occurrence of extremes~\citep{Perkins2011}, and reveal the limits of our ability to correctly reproduce the response to external (solar) or internal (volcanic and anthropogenic) forcings~\citep{Rose2013,Gupta2019}.